socialmetrix/socialmetrix.github.io/_posts/2014-03-13-Centralize-your-logs-with-Graylog2.md

 pwgen -s 96
 ```

 That will give you a bunch of passwords that you can use for anything.
-You need to save it as a "password_secret" at /etc/graylog2/server/server.conf and place the same one as "application.secret" at /etc/graylog2/web/graylog2-web-interface.conf
+You need to pick one of those, and save it as a **password_secret** at */etc/graylog2/server/server.conf* and place the same one as **application.secret** at */etc/graylog2/web/graylog2-web-interface.conf*

 And then you'll need a password to login at the web panel, you can use any password you want encoded with via SHA256.
 The easiest way to do it is using echo and shasum: